guybrush77/rapidobj/README.md

 ### Load Policy

-Load is passed as an argument to MaterialLibrary::SearchPath(s) constructors to specify which actions to take if the material library file cannot be opened.
+Load is passed as an argument to [`MaterialLibrary`](#materiallibrary) `SearchPath(s)` constructors to specify which actions to take if the material library file cannot be opened.

-Mandatory loading instructs the ParseFile function to immediately stop further execution and produce an error if the .mtl file cannot be opened.
+Mandatory loading instructs the [`ParseFile`](#parsefile) and [`ParseStream`](#parsestream) functions to immediately stop further execution and produce an error if the .mtl file cannot be opened.

-Optional loading instructs the ParseFile function to continue .obj loading and parsing, even if the .mtl file cannot be opened.
-However, Materials array will be empty.
-Mesh material_ids will contain ids assigned in order of appearance in the .obj file (0, 1, 2 etc.).
+Optional loading instructs the Parse functions to continue .obj loading and parsing, even if the .mtl file cannot be opened.
+No error will be generated.
+However, in this case, the [`Materials`](#materials) array will be empty. [`Mesh::material_ids`](#meshmaterial_ids) will contain ids assigned in order of appearance in the .obj file (0, 1, 2 etc.).

 **Signature:**